vivalayan/MalAP_Detection/README.md

 # Malicious Access Point Detective (MalAP Detective)

 **Note: The `main` branch only contains this `README.md`.
 Please find the corresponding source code under other branches.**
+This is a tool used for detecting malicious access point.
+From our perspective, we assume that the malicious AP do DNS spoofing attack and ARP spoofing attack.
+As for DNS spoofing attack, we proposed a polymerized method using public DNS verification APIs by our distributed servers on TLS, to reach the standard of CIA(Confidentiality, Integrity and Accessibility).
+This is a proxy-like method.

 ## 1 Collaborators